-Check out our One Room Challenge reveal of an eclectic glam open concept living dining room with loads of DIYs featuring bold colors and striking patterns.
+Check out our One Room Challenge reveal of a colorful, eclectic, and glam open concept living dining room layout with lots of creative DIYs.

 *This post is sponsored by some wonderful companies.
 As always all thoughts and opinions are my own.
 Thank you for supporting brands that help make this blog possible.